-On the road to COP26 the WGC is attending the upcoming May-June Climate Change Conference (informal session of the subsidiary bodies) taking place 31 May to 17 June.
+On the road to COP26 the WGC attended the May-June Climate Change Conference (informal session of the subsidiary bodies) that took place 31 May to 17 June 2021.

 The WGC main demands on the road to COP26 can be found for download and below.
-A further set of recommendations for COP26 based on the outcomes of the informal conversations will be prepared in summer 2021.
+A further set of recommendations for COP26 based on the outcomes of the informal consultations will be published soon.

-The WGC has hold its first press conference on 1st June 2021
+The WGC hold its press conference on 1st June 2021

 Please download our press advisory.